 Research in Theory and History of Architecture and Urban Planning takes place in changing collaborations.
 There is no strict division between the researchers on architecture theory and researchers doing history of architecture.
 Research teams are formed for each project.
 Research topics that have been developed in depth within this domain range from the historiography of sixteenth-century architecture in Italy to the (post-)colonial urban history of Central Africa or to the critical reflections on the changing stakes in designing (semi-)public buildings:

-- The history of Belgian 20th century architecture and urbanism with a particular interest in the architecture and dwelling culture of the fifties and sixties, the architecture of the thirties, the architecture of the Belgian world exhibitions (Expo 58, among others), institutional buildings and the post-war architectural criticism.
+- The history of Belgian 20th century architecture and urbanism with a particular interest in the architecture and dwelling culture of the fifties and sixties, the architecture of the thirties, and the architecture of the Belgian world exhibitions (Expo 58, among others).

-- 20th century history of architecture and urban history as well as the heritage issue in a (post) colonial context, with special attention for Central Africa and Belgian Congo.
+- 20th century history of architecture and urban history as well as heritage issues in a (post) colonial context, with special attention for Central Africa and Belgian Congo.